Viral Hepatitis C

 WHAT YOU SHOULD KNOW:

-Hepatitis C is an inflammation of the liver.
-It is caused by an infection of the hepatitis C virus (HCV).
+Hepatitis C is inflammation of the liver caused by a hepatitis C virus (HCV) infection.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Enzyme immunoassay test (EIA) is a blood test that checks for hepatitis C antibodies.
 Antibodies are proteins made by the immune system to attack viruses or bacteria.